Avergrove/avergroves-learning-notes/docs/tetris/7-2_stacking.md

 ## ST Stacking

+ST Stacking is somewhat similar to Mech TSD but with a slightly more versatile heart pattern.
+The constraints are "try and only use S/Z" on the 2-side.

 According to four.lol, ST stacking is something that can be learned by anyone in anytime, because it promotes good queue watching.
 And they're right. https://harddrop.com/wiki/ST_Stacking_Setups